Australia v India - fourth test scoreboard

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-ADELAIDE Scoreboard at the close of play on the second day of the fourth test between Australia and India at the Adelaide Oval on Wednesday.
+ADELAIDE Scoreboard at the close of play on the third day of the fourth test between Australia and India at the Adelaide Oval on Thursday.

 Australia won the toss and elected to bat